Sahel internal displacement tops 2 million as violence surges

 Grim milestone reached in world's fastest-growing displacement crisis as fighting uproots 11,400 within Burkina Faso.

-Aguiratou Diallo (right) and her family pictured in Ouahigouya, Burkina Faso.
+Aguiratou Diallo (right) and her family, who were internally displaced following violence, pictured in Ouahigouya, Burkina Faso, in January.

 © UNHCR/Moussa Bougma